What is Pension ?

 EPF is a retirement scheme meant to be used after you retire, however, you can withdraw your funds prematurely in some cases, such as unemployment or to cover education or marriage expenses, among other things.

-How to choose the right Retirement plan?
+How to choose the right pension plan?

 Below are some key factors to consider while choosing the right retirement plan for you: